h365chen/socassess/docs/src/unexpected_failures.md

     assert x != 0
 ```

-If one passed and the other failed, we know they both reached the assertion.
+If one passes and the other fails, we know they both reached the assertion.
+This
+strategy helps ensure that the test cases fail only for the intended reasons.